newrelic-experimental/node-newrelic-couchbase/README.md

 [![Coverage Status][1]][2]

+# New Relic JavaScript Instrumentation for Couchbase

-New Relic's official Couchbase version 2.6.x instrumentation for use with the [Node agent](https://github.com/newrelic/node-newrelic).
+Couchbase version 2.6.x instrumentation for use with the [Node agent](https://github.com/newrelic/node-newrelic).
 This module is a dependency of the agent and is installed with it by running:

 ```sh
 npm install git+https://github.com/newrelic-experimental/newrelic-node-couchbase